 It is especially vital for companies, schools, and any other organization that stores the private information of their users.
 If their databases were compromised, these organizations might stand responsible for the issues that arise from the breach.
 And although it can take longer to log in with multi-factor authentication, there is often an option to remember a device for a period of time, decreasing the time spent taking that extra step.

 Beyond improving security, passwordless MFA creates a smoother experience for your users or employees.
-Instead of needing to remember various passwords with different pattern requirements, they simply need to carry their validation with them.
-And in most cases, they already are.
-When was the last time you went to work without your phone?
-Without your fingerprint?
-Passwordless MFA may be the most convenient, easy-to-integrate security solution for your organization.
+Instead of needing to remember various passwords with different pattern requirements, they simply need to carry their validation with them (and in most cases, they already are).
+Passwordless MFA has been shown to be the most convenient, easy-to-integrate security solution for your organization.

 Learn more about Trusona’s passwordless MFA solution and take biometric authentication to the next level.